Scentience/docs-api/README.md

 title: Home
 ---

-# Scentience WebSocket API
+# Scentience APIs
 ---
-The Scentience WebSocket API provides real-time communication between Scentience devices, the Scentience mobile app, Scentience AI models, and other robots or olfactory-enabled systems.
+The Scentience APIs provide real-time communication between Scentience devices, the Scentience mobile app, Scentience AI models, and other robots or olfactory-enabled systems.
 Enabled to interface with nearly any application and programming language, this API enables seamless exchange of olfactory information over several lightweight standard bidirectional communication protocols.